floooh/oryol/code/Modules/Gfx/README.md

       .Add(VertexAttr::TexCoord0, VertexFormat::Short2);
 ```

-Vertex component packing uses less memory and less memory bandwidth when
+Vertex component packing uses less memory space and bandwidth when
-pulling vertices into the vertex shader, so it is always preferrable over
+pulling vertices into the vertex shader, so it should be always preferrable over
 unpacked vertex data.

 See also: